PM returns to Hawke's Bay, hears most crops uninsured

 The month of March is meant to be a big one at Apatu Farms Orchard in Puketapu when ripe apples are picked from trees after a long season of preparation.

-This year is different following Cyclone Gabrielle, with crops destroyed or covered by silt during the raging floodwaters which hit Hawke’s Bay two weeks ago.
+This year is different following Cyclone Gabrielle, with crops destroyed or covered by silt due to the raging floodwaters which hit Hawke’s Bay two weeks ago.

 Prime Minister Chris Hipkins visited the orchard, as well as other growers in the region, today to see first-hand the impact on the industry - and heard most crops weren’t insured.